juniahsolo/wkipebook/README.md

-# 🌍 VoiceMap — Explore the Languages of the World
+# 🌍 WikiLango — Explore the Languages of the World

-VoiceMap is an interactive web application that allows users to explore the languages and dialects spoken around the world.
+WikiLango is an interactive web application that allows users to explore the languages and dialects spoken around the world.
 It provides a clickable map interface where users can listen to, view, and contribute voice recordings and words in different languages, tied to specific geographic locations.

 ## 🧠 Concept